FailAcademy/learning/wdp-vancouver/_lessons/week-08/04-components-directives-forms.md

 ---

+## Exercise 1

+Set up your component Class by importing the required models/interfaces, and creating the necessary properties.
+Instantiate a new *empty* Colonist model in the constructor function and assign it to the property you defined.

+---

+## Exercise 2

+Bind the other inputs in the form.
+To see the model properties as they are updated, add `{% raw %}{{ colonist.name }}{% endraw %}` ...etc to your template.
+You should see the values update as you type!

+---

 ## Lab Activity

 Now that we know how to create a basic form using Angular 2.
 We'll spend the rest of the class adding the required functionality to the rest of the forms in our project!